An internal audit ISO 9001 process flowchart on a laptop next to a clipboard and pen.

 Skipping or rushing audits often prevents the early detection of these issues, but a thorough audit gives you the clarity needed for proper classification.
 This triage process is critical because it helps you allocate resources effectively, ensuring you tackle the most critical problems first.

-Conduct a Root Cause Analysis
+Dig Deeper with a Root Cause Analysis

 Once you’ve classified the finding, you need to understand why it happened.
 Simply fixing the surface-level symptom is a temporary patch, not a long-term solution.
 A root cause analysis helps you dig deeper to uncover the underlying issue that led to the non-conformity in the first place.
 This is where you move from “what happened” to “why it happened.”